All Episodes

 Okay, he wasn't talking about going back to Congress for asking for more.

-He's now up to $8 billion to build the wall.
+2018, he's now up to $8 billion to build the wall.

 And for those of you that were doubting, I was saying, just pay attention to what he's saying.

-I at first glance, I don't like this border security compromise.
+He mentioned many times, at first glance, I don't like this border security compromise.

-Because I had sources that knew it was garbage.
+I said it's garbage because I had sources that knew it was garbage.

-And it is, but the president, you know, we still have a lot of weak Republicans, unfortunately, and this has not been reported, but some of the Senate Republicans were really going wobbly, and their spines were about to break out of fear and worry and concern over taking a tough stance.
+But some of the Senate Republicans were really going wobbly and their spines were about to break out of fear and worry and concern over taking a tough stance.

 You know, there are over 30 national emergencies right now in effect in this country.

-How many of you know does anybody in the media ever report that?
+How many of you know, does anybody in the media ever report that?

 Right now, 30 national emergencies by past presidents and a couple by this current president.